 Every naming, wedding or funeral ceremony I prepare is different.
 Each one is unique to the child, the couple or to the loved one who has died.
 I work with you to craft a unique ceremony that welcomes your child to the world; that captures and reflects the hopes and dreams you have as a couple for your future together; or the distinctive qualities of your loved one as you celebrate their life.

-With more than a quarter-century of experience as a trainer and business advisor – and as a parent and grandfather – I have the empathy, as well as the listening, writing and public-speaking skills to compose and present unique ceremonies.
+With more than 40 years experience as a trainer and business advisor – and as a parent and grandfather – I have the empathy, as well as the listening, writing and public-speaking skills to compose and present unique ceremonies.

 “I have learned many things, and one of the most valuable has been that what some people call Christian values are in fact human values, and it is a mistake to think that religion and morality are synonymous and that atheists and agnostics are somehow less moral than believers.”
 Ludovic Kennedy